Molly Each, MN

 As a freelance writer, editor, and storyteller, Molly believes in the power of stories.
-Her literary work has appeared in Fresh Yarn, Analemma Quarterly, and on Chicago Public Radio, and she pens food, travel, and lifestyle topics for publications like Minnesota Monthly and Plate Magazine.
+Her literary work has appeared in Fresh Yarn, Analemma Quarterly, and on Chicago Public Radio.
+She pens food, travel, and lifestyle topics for publications like Minnesota Monthly and Plate Magazine.
 She has spent more than a decade helping people craft personal stories for readings such as 2nd Story and Between Bites, and she’s also co-written several books, including a cookbook called A Blending of Bittersweet Memories.
-She can often be found cooking for friends and family while listening to The Beatles.
+Molly can often be found cooking for friends and family while listening to The Beatles.

 As a Story Terrace writer, Molly interviews customers and turns their life stories into books.
 Get to know her better by reading her autobiographical anecdote below.

 Taking A Risk

 When I was ten years old, my family moved from Minneapolis to a small house on a lake in the suburbs.
 That summer was difficult.
 I missed my friends back in the city, the way I could bike to their houses and play all day.
 I ended up spending time alone, reading in my room or down by the lake.

 After we’d been there a few weeks, my stepdad built us a swimming dock.
 It was situated in the water 30 feet from shore and had a small trampoline on the end.